Letter: Biden letter is filled with lies

 I know I haven’t lived in Newburyport in more than a decade and a half.
 I also only get up to visit from Gloucester once or twice a summer because I am working long hours in Cape Ann’s seasonal hospitality industry in preparation for what I hope will be my permanent move to Costa Rica a year from this fall.

-Now, there is not enough space on the Daily News's op-ed page to address all of the inaccuracies in Ms. Goss's letter.
+Now, there is not enough space on the Daily News’ op-ed page to address all of the inaccuracies in Ms. Goss’ letter.

 So, I will focus on one.